lg3394/dcII/README.md

 ## Project Structure:
 Organized with separate JS files (bar_chart.js, map_chart.js), a CSS stylesheet (main.css), data stored in /data/, and a central index.html.

-## Hosting:
-Fully static—can be run locally using a simple web server or deployed to GitHub Pages without build steps.

 ## Data Source
 The visualized data comes from the Hugging Face AI Energy Score initiative — a transparent, peer-reviewed benchmarking project that quantifies AI model energy efficiency across popular tasks.
 Key points about these datasets include: